Revive car batteries using these dead car battery tricks and guide so you can get yourself a skill you can use for life!

-Uses For Dead Car Batteries And Sealed Lead Acid Batteries
+Uses for Dead Batteries and Sealed Lead Acid Batteries

-The fan pictured is a 10” 12 volt, 5 watt, 2 speed fan that was on clearance at Walmart.
-They still sell them but it was the end of the season.
-I have 3 or 4 of them.
+The fan pictured is a 10” 12 volt, 5 watts, a 2-speed fan that was on clearance at Walmart.
+They still sell them, but it was the end of the season.
+I have three or four of them.

-The LED board has 16 leds.
-The battery is not even hardly trying to power this tiny 1 watt load.
+The LED board has 16 led lights.
+The battery is not even hardly trying to power this tiny 1-watt load.

 Click here to view the full instructable with images and diagrams.